pulibrary/tigerdata-app/README.md

 1. Edit config/default_sponsors.yml
    1. Add your netid in each section
+2. Edit config/default_mediaflux_admins.yml
+   1. Add your netid in each section
-2. Run the rake task to update the config file
+3. Run the rake task to update the config file
    1. `bundle exec rake roles:default_sponsors`
+   2. `bundle exec rake roles:default_mediaflux_admins`

 ### Starting the development server